sergleonov/tls_synchronization/README.md

-# tls_synchronization
+# TLS Synchronization

-A Python package for driven two-level system (TLS) synchronization, open quantum system solvers, and analysis tools.
+A Python package for simulating dynamics of open quantum systems in the context of Broadband Cryogenic Transient Dielectric Spectroscopy (BCTDS) experiment for understanding phase synchronization of the two-level defects in amorphous materials.

 ## Project overview